TheNeikos/TheNeikos/README.md

 ### Hi there 👋

-I'm a programmer from Germany, currently working in OSS using Rust 🦀.
+I'm a programmer from Europe, currently working in OSS using Rust 🦀.

 <!--